PHYS3888/Tutorial_AstroClassification/README.md

 From inspecting just five examples of each type, what types of frequency-domain features do you think will help you classify the two types of stars?

 ### Choose Your Own Features

-Pick two different frequency ranges that you think are going to be informative of the differences between contact binaries and non-variable stars.
-Write a new function, `f = MyTwoFeatures(x);` that takes in a time-series, `x`, and outputs two features (real numbers stored in the two-element vector, `f`), that represent the power in your two chosen frequency bands.
+Write a new function, `f = MyTwoFeatures(x);` that takes in a time-series, `x`, and outputs two features (real numbers stored in the two-element vector, `f`), that represent two different properties of the power spectrum.
-The `bandpower` function may be helpful.
 A draft function structure has worked up for you, including a pre-processing using the _z_-score.

-:fire::fire::fire:
-If you feel boxed in by the `bandpower` features, don't!
-Feel free to be creative in defining any two features you desire, from properties of the distribution of power spectral densities such as its centroid, to the location of prominent peaks, you da boss!
-As long as you construct a function, `MyTwoFeatures`, that outputs two relevant features about the input, `x`.
+You just need to implement the calculation of two features, as described below.

+#### Feature 1: Peak in the power spectrum

+Perhaps you noticed that the contact binaries have a characteristic oscillation.
+Let's first measure how 'peaky' the power spectrum is.
+The simplest metric for quantifying this is to simply take the `max` of the power spectral density.

+:fire::fire: Feel free to instead implement an alternative feature, like the `skewness`, or an explicit peak-finding functions like `findpeaks`---anything that implements this idea of generating a _single real number_ that captures the peakiness of the power spectrum.

+#### Feature 2: Power across a frequency range

+The oscillation can also be detected as increased power across a range of frequencies.

+Looking again at the frequency spectra you plotted above, pick a frequency range that you think is going to be informative of the differences between contact binaries and non-variable stars.
+Implement this as your second feature in `MyTwoFeatures`.

+_Note_: If you use the `bandpower` function, note that the frequency range should be measured in Hz.

+#### Feature space

-Now compute these two features for time series in `TimeSeriesTwo`, yielding a 385 x 2 (time series x feature) matrix, `dataMatrix`.
+Now loop over all time series in `TimeSeriesTwo`, computing your two features for each.
+Store the result as the 385 x 2 (time series x feature) matrix, `dataMatrix`.

-We did it!
-Now let's do some statistical learning on this matrix.
+Have a brief celebration!
+You have generated programmatic machinery to convert light curves into an interpretable two-dimensional feature space that will enable automatic classification of Kepler stars!
+:stars::satisfied::star2::bowtie::star2::smile::star2::laughing::stars::milky_way:

 #### Plotting
-Notice have the two ingredients we need for learning:
+Notice that we now have the two ingredients we need for learning:
 1. An observation x feature data matrix (`dataMatrix`)
 2. Ground-truth labels for each item (`TimeSeriesTwo.Keywords`).